Ujjk29/adhocProject/README.md

 b) Detecting your location through city,country,state and GPS coordinates

-c) Twiiter sentiment Analysis of Corona near you, and hospitals,shops and restaurants near you.
+c) Twitter sentiment Analysis of Corona near you, and hospitals,shops and restaurants near you.

 d) Scrapping Google Maps for hospitals near me